dowusubekoe-dev/devops-by-pravin-mishra/section-5-aws-cloud/aws-cloud-service-and-administration.md

 ## Amazon EBS (Elastic Block Storage)

 Amazon EBS provides persistent block storage for Amazon EC2 instance. **Block Storage** is a technology that chops data into blocks and stores them as separate pieces. **EBS Volume** is a network-attached drive.
 EBS volumes can **only be attached to one EC2 instance at a time**.
 EBS volumes are restricted within one **Availability Zone**.

+## Virtual Private Cloud (VPC)

+Amazon VPC enables you to launch AWS resources into a virtual network that you've defined.
+This virtual network closely resembles a traditional network that you do operate in your own data center, with the benefits of using the scalable infrastructure of AWS. **VPC** is an isolated logical network.
+When a **VPC** is created, a set of ip addresses (**CIDR**) block are also created.